This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 Physical Disability

-Physical disabilities can be caused in different ways, such as genetic conditions, serious illness and injury.
+Physical disabilities can be the result of genetic conditions, serious illnesses or injury.

-Here you will find information on the social support available for persons with physical disabilities, resources and stories of people going through the same journey.
+Here, you will find information on the social support available for persons with physical disabilities, as well as resources and stories from those on the same journey.

-Rehabilitation and therapy can help persons with physical disabilities manage their conditions with confidence and regain or even improve certain functions.
-Treatment goals vary from individual to individual.
+Rehabilitation and therapy can help those with physical disabilities manage their conditions confidently and regain or even improve certain functions.
+Treatment goals vary between individuals.
 Common forms of rehabilitation include physiotherapy and occupational therapy.

-If your child is not in a programme or school where therapy is already provided, he can still go for therapy sessions offered by other VWOs or private intervention centres.
+If your child is not in a programme or school where therapy is already provided, he can still attend therapy sessions offered by other SSAs or private intervention centres.
 Adults with acquired disabilities can also consider therapy services to overcome challenges they face in mobility, independent living, working and socialising.
+Click here for more information on therapy & intervention.

 Other useful information:

 Day care, residential programmes and other care services are available to support people with physical disabilities.
-The type of service needed would vary based on the person’s needs and the level of support that his caregiver can provide.
+The type of service needed varies according to the person’s needs and the level of support that his/her caregiver can provide.

-For caregivers looking for childcare and before- or after-school care, they could consider services such as the Integrated Child Care Programme (ICCP) for pre-schoolers aged 2 to 6, or Special Student Care Centres (SSCCs) for students aged 7 to 18.
+Caregivers looking for childcare and before- or after-school care could consider services such as the Integrated Child Care Programme (ICCP) for pre-schoolers aged two to six, or Special Student Care Centres (SSCCs) for students aged seven to 18.
 More information can be found below:

 Other useful information